phantasma-io-archive/PhantasmaSDK/README.md

 To development Phantasma applications it is recommended to run a Phantasma node locally.

-Get either a pre-compiled build of Phantasma-CLI which comes bundled in the official SDK release or compile yourself from the source available in the official [repository](https://github.com/phantasma-io/PhantasmaNode)
+Use either the pre-compiled build of Spook which comes bundled in the official SDK release or compile yourself from the source available in the official [repository](https://github.com/phantasma-io/PhantasmaSpook)

 To bootstrap your own test net just run a single instance of Phantasma node using the following arguments:
 ```
-Phantasma.CLI.dll -node.wif=L2LGgkZAdupN2ee8Rs6hpkc65zaGcLbxhbSDGq8oh6umUxxzeW25 -nexus.name=simnet
+Spook.dll -node.wif=L2LGgkZAdupN2ee8Rs6hpkc65zaGcLbxhbSDGq8oh6umUxxzeW25 -nexus.name=simnet
 ```

 Note - For a development purposes you can keep your testnet Phantasma network running with just one node.